Part of being human means having emotional needs.

 We might hold back when expressing our emotions because we fear the reaction of our partners.
 Maybe they will be hurt or angry.
 Maybe they won’t understand.
 Maybe they’ll diminish how we feel.

-If either of you are harboring negative emotions about the relationship, you need to discuss these and get to the root cause.
+If either of you is harboring negative emotions about the relationship, you need to discuss these and get to the root cause.
 When communicating negative emotions, speak kindly and constructively.
 When listening, set aside defensiveness.
 If negativity exists for one of you, it is an issue you both need to resolve.

 7. What from your past has shaped your emotional needs and reactions?